 Abeed graduated from both SFU and UBC in 2004 with a Bachelor of Kinesiology and a Bachelor of Occupational Therapy degree respectively.
-Since graduation, Abeed has honed his skills in the assessment and treatment of patients with concussions and other forms of traumatic brain injuries.
+Since graduation, His passion Since graduation, Abeed has honed his skills in the assessment and treatment of patients with dizziness and balance disorders, concussions and other forms of traumatic brain injuries.

 Dr. Sandy Johal is a board certified developmental optometrist.
 Her primary care practice has a special emphasis on pediatric, binocular and developmental optometry.
 Dr. Johal graduated on the Dean’s List from UBC in cell biology and genetics.
 She went on to pursue a Doctor of Optometry from Pacific University College of Optometry.
 Dr. Johal is a Fellow of the American Academy of Optometry and College of Optometrists in Vision Development (FCOVD).